- Professor Des Butler

 - a Faculty of Law Learning and Teaching Team Achievement Award in 2012 for Mosswood Manor.

+The Contracts B team that he led received the award for “Best Teaching Team” in the Faculty of Law in 2010 and 2011.
 In 2009 was awarded an Australian Learning and Teaching Council Teaching Fellowship for a project involving the development of the Entry into Valhalla program for teaching professional ethics and the transfer of the knowledge of producing cost-effective multimedia to other academics.
-In 2012 he was honoured by a Vice Chancellor’s Award for Excellence, for his sustained efforts using multimedia combining real world video and video created using the Second Life virtual environment, to create dynamic, engaging and challenging learning environments in subjects across the undergraduate curriculum and for his leadership in heading projects, mentoring other academics and scholarly transfer of skills and knowledge and dissemination of the results of his work.
+In 2012 he was honoured by a Vice Chancellor’s Award for Excellence, “for his sustained efforts using multimedia combining real world video and video created using the Second Life virtual environment, to create dynamic, engaging and challenging learning environments in subjects across the undergraduate curriculum and for his leadership in heading projects, mentoring other academics and scholarly transfer of skills and knowledge and dissemination of the results of his work.”
+In 2014 he again won the prestigious LexisNexis/Australasian Law Teachers Association Award for Excellence and Innovation in the Teaching of Law, and is the only person to have done so twice.

 - Liability for Psychiatric Injury